SeldonIO/seldon-core/samples/model-zoo.md

 ```

 ```
-2023-01-29 13:52:09.182778: I tensorflow/core/platform/cpu_feature_guard.cc:193] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  AVX2 AVX_VNNI FMA
-To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.
-2023-01-29 13:52:09.262542: I tensorflow/core/util/port.cc:104] oneDNN custom operations are on.
-You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
-To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-2023-01-29 13:52:09.265025: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudart.so.11.0'; dlerror: libcudart.so.11.0: cannot open shared object file: No such file or directory
+2023-02-02 16:29:58.359841: W tensorflow/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcudart.so.11.0'; dlerror: libcudart.so.11.0: cannot open shared object file: No such file or directory
-2023-01-29 13:52:09.265036: I tensorflow/compiler/xla/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
+2023-02-02 16:29:58.359854: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
-2023-01-29 13:52:09.638889: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libnvinfer.so.7'; dlerror: libnvinfer.so.7: cannot open shared object file: No such file or directory
-2023-01-29 13:52:09.638932: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libnvinfer_plugin.so.7'; dlerror: libnvinfer_plugin.so.7: cannot open shared object file: No such file or directory
-2023-01-29 13:52:09.638936: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Cannot dlopen some TensorRT libraries.
-If you would like to use Nvidia GPU with TensorRT, please make sure the missing libraries mentioned above are installed properly.
-2023-01-29 13:52:10.249978: W tensorflow/compiler/xla/stream_executor/platform/default/dso_loader.cc:64] Could not load dynamic library 'libcuda.so.1'; dlerror: libcuda.so.1: cannot open shared object file: No such file or directory
-2023-01-29 13:52:10.249993: W tensorflow/compiler/xla/stream_executor/cuda/cuda_driver.cc:265] failed call to cuInit: UNKNOWN ERROR (303)
-2023-01-29 13:52:10.250005: I tensorflow/compiler/xla/stream_executor/cuda/cuda_diagnostics.cc:156] kernel driver does not appear to be running on this host (clive-ThinkPad-P1-Gen-5): /proc/driver/nvidia/version does not exist
-2023-01-29 13:52:10.250610: I tensorflow/core/platform/cpu_feature_guard.cc:193] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  AVX2 AVX_VNNI FMA
-To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.

 ```